mimblewimble/grin/doc/intro.md

 be the same as yours to balance out) and so you could steal the money back from Carol!

-To solve this, we allow Carol to add another value of her choosing.
-She picks 113, and what ends up on the blockchain is:
+To solve this, Carol uses a private key of her choosing.
+She picks 113 say, and what ends up on the blockchain is:

 	Y - Xi = (113*G + 3*H) - (28*G + 3*H) = 85*G + 0*H

-Now the transaction doesn't sum to zero anymore, we have an _excess value_ on _G_ (85), which is the result of the summation of all blinding factors.
+Now the transaction no longer sums to zero and we have an _excess value_ on _G_ (85), which is the result of the summation of all blinding factors.
 But because `85*G` is a valid public key on the elliptic curve _G_, with private key 85, for any x and y, only if `y = 0` is `x*G + y*H` a valid public key on _G_.

 So all the protocol needs to verify is that (`Y - Xi`) is a valid public key on _G_ and that the transaction author knows the private key (85 in our transaction with Carol).
-The simplest way to do so is to require an ECDSA signature built with the excess value (85), which then validates that:
+The simplest way to do so is to require a signature built with the excess value (85), which then validates that:

 * The author of the transaction knows the excess value (which is also the